 Even though PrestaShop is free to download, its owner must spend a fair amount of money on building a full-featured store.
 First of all, the store will need web hosting since it's not a self-hosted platform.
 The prices of hostings can vary depending on the provider.
 Secondly, keep in mind that customization of open-source solutions like PrestaShop requires coding skills.
 Thus, you will do it by yourself if you have the necessary qualifications.
 Or, you will have to hire a developer, but be ready for some additional expenses.

-At the same time, Shopify, even though being a paid eCommerce solution, is also free to download.
-The company offers a 14-day free trial to figure out if the platform's functionality and performance are enough for the user.
-After the trial period, you can choose one of the three pricing plans that would suit your store size and budget.
+At the same time, Shopify is also free to download.
+The company offers a 14-day free trial to determine if the platform's functionality and performance are enough for the user.
+After the trial period, you can choose one of the three pricing plans that suit your store size and budget.

 Fact 5.
 PrestaShop vs Shopify: Security